P2P-Develop/PeyangSuperbAntiCheat/docs/SQL-en.md

 Specify the database access protocol.
 This used as a URL prefix.
-The driver is JDBC, so __first__ prefix is starts `jdbc:`.
+The driver is JDBC, so **first** prefix is starts `jdbc:`.

 |  Name  |    Prefix     |
 | :----: | :-----------: |
 | MySql  | jdbc:sqlite:  |
 | SQLite | jdbc:mysql:// |

-## SQL path specification for each databases
+## SQL path specification for each database

-The SQL path specification is different in each databases.
+The SQL path specification is different in each database.

 ### SQLite